Alluxio/alluxio/docs/en/api/FS-API.md

 Alluxio provides location policy to choose which workers to store the blocks of a file.

-Using Alluxio's Java API, users can set the policy in `CreateFileOptions` for writing files and `OpenFileOptions` for reading files into Alluxio.
+Using Alluxio's Java API, users can set the policy in `CreateFilePOptions` for writing files and `OpenFilePOptions` for reading files into Alluxio.

 Users can override the default policy class in the [configuration file]({{ '/en/basic/Configuration-Settings.html' | relativize_url }}) at property